ray155093/azure-docs.zh-tw/articles/event-hubs/event-hubs-dotnet-standard-getstarted-send.md

     ```csharp
     private static async Task MainAsync(string[] args)
     {
-        // Creates an EventHubsConnectionStringBuilder object from a the connection string, and sets the EntityPath.
+        // Creates an EventHubsConnectionStringBuilder object from the connection string, and sets the EntityPath.
-        // Typically the connection string should have the Entity Path in it, but for the sake of this simple scenario
+        // Typically, the connection string should have the entity path in it, but for the sake of this simple scenario
         // we are using the connection string from the namespace.
         var connectionStringBuilder = new EventHubsConnectionStringBuilder(EhConnectionString)
         {